-What are the differences between Mutex vs Semaphore?
-When to use mutex and when to use semaphore?
+What is the difference between a mutex and a semaphore?
+When should you use a mutex and when should you use a semaphore?

-As per operating system terminology, the mutex and semaphore are kernel resources that provide synchronization services (also called as synchronization primitives).
+As per operating system terminology, mutexes and semaphores are kernel resources that provide synchronization services (also called synchronization primitives).
 Why do we need such synchronization primitives?
-Won’t be only one sufficient?
-To answer these questions, we need to understand few keywords.
+Won’t only one be sufficient?
+To answer these questions, we need to understand a few keywords.
 Please read the posts on atomicity and critical section.
-We will illustrate with examples to understand these concepts well, rather than following usual OS textual description.
+We will illustrate with examples to understand these concepts well, rather than following the usual OS textual description.

 The producer-consumer problem:

-Note that the content is generalized explanation.
-Practical details will vary from implementation.
+Note that the content is a generalized explanation.
+Practical details vary with implementation.

 Consider the standard producer-consumer problem.
-Assume, we have a buffer of 4096 byte length.
-A producer thread will collect the data and writes it to the buffer.
-A consumer thread will process the collected data from the buffer.
-Objective is, both the threads should not run at the same time.
+Assume, we have a buffer of 4096-byte length.
+A producer thread collects the data and writes it to the buffer.
+A consumer thread processes the collected data from the buffer.
+The objective is, both the threads should not run at the same time.

 At any point of time, only one thread can work with the entire buffer.
 The concept can be generalized using semaphore.

 There is an ambiguity between binary semaphore and mutex.
-We might have come across that a mutex is binary semaphore.
-But they are not!
+We might have come across that a mutex is a binary semaphore.
+But it is not!
 The purpose of mutex and semaphore are different.
-May be, due to similarity in their implementation a mutex would be referred as binary semaphore.
+Maybe, due to similarity in their implementation a mutex would be referred to as a binary semaphore.

-Strictly speaking, a mutex is locking mechanism used to synchronize access to a resource.
+Strictly speaking, a mutex is a locking mechanism used to synchronize access to a resource.
 Only one task (can be a thread or process based on OS abstraction) can acquire the mutex.
-It means there will be ownership associated with mutex, and only the owner can release the lock (mutex).
+It means there is ownership associated with a mutex, and only the owner can release the lock (mutex).

 Semaphore is signaling mechanism (“I am done, you can carry on” kind of signal).
-For example, if you are listening songs (assume it as one task) on your mobile and at the same time your friend called you, an interrupt will be triggered upon which an interrupt service routine (ISR) will signal the call processing task to wakeup.
+For example, if you are listening to songs (assume it as one task) on your mobile phone and at the same time, your friend calls you, an interrupt is triggered upon which an interrupt service routine (ISR) signals the call processing task to wakeup.

 1. Can a thread acquire more than one lock (Mutex)?

-Yes, it is possible that a thread will be in need of more than one resource, hence the locks.
+Yes, it is possible that a thread is in need of more than one resource, hence the locks.
 If any lock is not available the thread will wait (block) on the lock.

 2. Can a mutex be locked more than once?

-3. What will happen if a non-recursive mutex is locked more than once.
+3. What happens if a non-recursive mutex is locked more than once.

 Deadlock.
-If a thread which had already locked a mutex, tries to lock the mutex again, it will enter into the waiting list of that mutex, which results in deadlock.
+If a thread that had already locked a mutex, tries to lock the mutex again, it will enter into the waiting list of that mutex, which results in a deadlock.
 It is because no other thread can unlock the mutex.
-An operating system implementer can exercise care in identifying the owner of mutex and return if it is already locked by same thread to prevent deadlocks.
+An operating system implementer can exercise care in identifying the owner of the mutex and return if it is already locked by a same thread to prevent deadlocks.

 4. Are binary semaphore and mutex same?

-No. We will suggest to treat them separately, as it was explained signalling vs locking mechanisms.
-But a binary semaphore may experience the same critical issues (e.g. priority inversion) associated with mutex.
-We will cover these later article.
+No. We suggest treating them separately, as it is explained in signaling vs locking mechanisms.
+But a binary semaphore may experience the same critical issues (e.g. priority inversion) associated with a mutex.
+We will cover these in a later article.